Porges/ways-to-play/src/games/novum-quinque/index.md

 ## See also

-{%gameref hazard%} is a very similar game, and seems to have been invented later than Novum Quinque.
+{%gameref hazard%} is a very similar game, and probably inspired Novum Quinque.